 Are you up for the challenge?
 The applications

-The VIII Edition of the advanced Master in Global Rule of Law & Constitutional Democracy (2018-19) is offered with a double degree by the University of Genoa (Italy) and the University of Girona (Spain).
+The X Edition of the advanced Master in Global Rule of Law & Constitutional Democracy (2020-21) is offered with a double degree by the University of Genoa (Italy) and the University of Girona (Spain).
 The programme consists of a) a four-week residential session in Italy, b) three on-line sessions with optional courses, and c) an individual research project.

 One month in Italy.
 Eight courses are held during a four-week residential session in Italy between January and February.
 Each one of them is given by two or three professors having different standpoints on the subject matter.